wngud0811/Deep_Learning_research_in_Military/README.md

 <br> ** Important: Do not sign in any account or reveal your identity in the Tor network.
 Your location maybe specified by the account usage.

 ## Preventing Spyapps
+### Known cases
+- RCS (Remote Control System) `Galileo` from `Hacking team` at Italy: Android and Desktop, can be installed without the permission or physical access to the device.

 ### Solutions
 - Run vaccin apps
 - Fatory reset your device occasionally
 - Try not to root your phone

 ## Preventing BlueBorne Attack (especially weak for Android devices)
 ### Solutions